-Either I was a Christian and I was going to start following the word.
+I started to feel like either I was a Christian and I was going to start following the word of God.
 Or I was going to continue to do what I wanted to do and ignore what God was telling me to do.
 I would love to lie to you and tell you it was an easy decision, but it was far from.
 Me becoming celibate was years in the making.
 God would convict me, I would restrain from sex and then I would mess up.
 This process would happen over and over again with men I was in “relationships” with.
 And by relationships I mean I was committed to them and they were not committed to me.
 After each time I had the nerve to pray and ask for forgiveness, hoping that I would not do it again, but knowing that I would.

 The final time when I knew enough was enough was when I was seeing a man for over a year.
 It was my birthday and I stopped by his house.
-We ended up having sex, and at about 3am, he told me to leave his home so that his girlfriend could come over.
+Around 3 a.m, he told me to leave his home so that his girlfriend could come over.
 I was shocked.
-I had not been “seeing” anyone else, but apparently he was and had no problem letting me know that while kicking me out of his house and 3 in the morning.
+I had not been “seeing” anyone else, but apparently he was and had no problem letting me know that I was only there for the physical and nothing more which is why he kicked me out at 3 in the morning.

 Since I made that decision I do not feel like I am missing out on anything.
 I learned the reason sex was created is in the context of marriage, to prevent men from using you, and so that you can keep your mind clear of all the crap that men will try to feed you to get in your pants.
 When I think of past relationships of people I had sex with I think, what was it all for?
 I am not with them now.